sebas7532silva/programming_exercises_2/README.md

 # 📘 Programming Exercise 2 – Practice Test Cases and Evidence

-This repository contains the solutions for **three programming exercises** required for the assignment:
+This repository contains the solutions for **1 programming exercise** required for the assignment:

 1. **Compute Sales**